 The Logo Creative – In less than 10 words what is graphic design?

 David Airey – “A fight against the ugliness.”
 Massimo Vignelli

 The Logo Creative – What steps did you take to start your graphic design business?
 Did you have to make any sacrifices on your journey?

 David Airey – In 2005 I asked my previous employer to become my first client, and for the next 18 months I had that regular income for three days each week.
 That was huge, and I spent the rest of the time building an online presence, looking for other clients, and learning from a lot of mistakes.
-I worked longer hours than I ever had, but it wasn’t a sacrifice — it’s what I wanted to do.
+I worked longer hours than I ever had before, but it wasn’t a sacrifice — it’s what I wanted to do.

 The Logo Creative – Do you have any regrets?

 David Airey – I can’t regret, because everything I’ve done has led to where I am.

 The Logo Creative – If you could go back in time, what would you tell your younger self?

 David Airey – A few winning combinations in the lottery.

 The Logo Creative – What’s the most helpful piece of advice you have received as a designer?